MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/botemaillinkclicked.md

 ms.author: cdmditeam
 ---

-# ConfirmationRequest in CustomerInsightsJourneys
+# BotEmailLinkClicked in CustomerInsightsJourneys

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/CustomerInsightsJourneys/confirmationrequest.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/CustomerInsightsJourneys/botemaillinkclicked.cdm.json" target="_blank">GitHub</a>.

 ## Traits